 I’m really happy to be involved in a small way with the wonderful Sing In The City organisation.
 Even though Covid has has a big impact, the music goes on!
 Hanley & The Baird is the band formed by SITC Musical Directors Kirsty Baird and Annette Hanley to support the choirs and ‘Looking At Me, Looking At You’ is their great new single.
 Available on all good platforms … listen, and most importantly BUY it now!
 And follow Hanley & The Baird on Facebook 😉

-With gigs and recording with people out of the window for the time being, I spent some time having fun remixing (with Jan as Executive Producer!).
+With gigs and recording face to face with people out of the window for the time being, I spent some time having fun remixing (with Jan as Executive Producer!).
 We have really enjoyed transforming this great track ‘Skin’ by Man of Moon from Rock to Electronic Dance.
 Thanks Chris & Michael.
 Not our usual style, more Donna Summer meets The Chemical Brothers!
 Enjoy J&G xx

 Can be a potentially dodgy thing when a long gone and cherished band makes some kind of come back, especially with few original members (in this case 1), but this isn’t at all the same and it turned out magnificently!
 Original XTC drumer Terry Chambers reunited with bassist Colin Moulding for their wonderful TC&I recording and shows in 2017.
 I was there!
 Since Colin stepped back from playing, this EXTC project is Terry carrying on with Steve Tilling and Gary Bamford from those shows, reviving songs from XTCs extensive catalogue rather than mainly Colin’s songs.
 Since XTC stopped performing in … Continue reading →